sebousan/sebastienmoulene/content/_index.en.md

       title: I’m working on an open-source project
     column: 1
     items:
-      - title: Hugolify (Hugo + Bootstrap + Decap CMS)
+      - title: Hugolify
-        text: Jamstack solution for building easily a fast, as accessible as possible and low carbon website!
+        text: Jamstack solution developed in Hugo to build a high-performance, low-carbon and accessible website as quickly as possible.
         icon: git
         cta:
           blank: true